hellowac/pydantic-zh-cn/docs/visual_studio_code.md

 It prevents other code from changing a model instance once it's created, keeping it **"frozen"**.

 When using the second version to declare `frozen=True` (with **keyword arguments** in the class definition), Pylance can use it to help you check in your code and **detect errors** when something is trying to set values in a model that is "frozen".

 ![VS Code strict type errors with model](./img/vs_code_08.png)

-## BaseSettings and ignoring Pylance/pyright errors
+## 基础设置并忽略 Pylance/pyright 错误 BaseSettings and ignoring Pylance/pyright errors

 Pylance/pyright does not work well with [`BaseSettings`](./usage/settings.md) - fields in settings classes can be configured via environment variables and therefore "required" fields do not have to be explicitly set when initialising a settings instance.
 However, pyright considers these fields as "required" and will therefore show an error when they're not set.